 Georgia deputy shot to death during traffic stop, suspect stole patrol car, deputies say

-A Georgia deputy died after they were shot by a suspect during a traffic stop, according to the Crisp County Sheriff’s Office.
+A Georgia deputy has died after being shot by a suspect during a traffic stop, according to the Crisp County Sheriff’s Office.

-Just after 3:30 a.m. on Wednesday, a Crisp County deputy performed a traffic stop and got out in the middle of the roadway on Highway 280 in Cordele.
+According to officials, as the deputy got out in the middle of the roadway on Highway 280 in Cordele, the suspect shot the deputy.

-The suspect then shot the deputy and stole the patrol car, according to officials.

-The suspect then left the scene and led law enforcement on a chase through multiple Georgia counties.
+The suspect then left the scene in the deputy’s patrol car and led law enforcement on a chase through multiple Georgia counties.

 Eventually, the suspect was arrested by the Monroe County Sheriff’s Office on Interstate 475.